zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/bitor/README.md

 The bitwise OR operation compares two integers bit by bit.
 It returns the bit 1 if the bit in either or both numbers is 1; else, it returns the bit 0.
 Non integer values are truncated before the operation is performed.
-The**BITOR** operation is performed on a 32-bit twos-complement word.
+The **BITOR** operation is performed on a 32-bit twos-complement word.
 It should be noted that differences in hardware architecture can make the use of the high-order bit non portable.

 An example of use is as :

 ```
-PRINT BITOR(6,12)
+CRT BITOR(6,12)
 * Binary value of 6 = 0110
 * Binary value of 12 = 1100
 ```